Spiritual Care is here to help you draw on your own spiritual strengths as a resource for your healing.

 Rev. Kate Lufkin Day, MA, MDiv, BCC, Managing Chaplain

 Chaplain Joan McCampbell

 Imam Hassan Yamini

-If you or a loved one have been touched by the spiritual care at Crouse Hospital and wish to honor the department or a particular chaplain or volunteer, contributions to the Maher Fund are gratefully accepted.
+If you or a loved one have been touched by the spiritual care at Crouse Health and wish to honor the department or a particular chaplain or volunteer, contributions to the Maher Fund are gratefully accepted.
 Funds make it possible for the Spiritual Care department to continue this most important service for all patients and their families at Crouse Hospital.
-For more information we invite you to contact the Crouse Health Foundation at 315/470-7702.
+For more information, we invite you to contact the Crouse Health Foundation at 315-470-7702.